filecoin-project/lotus-docs/content/en/lotus/manage/slasher-and-disputer.md

 # The Lotus Slasher

-The Filecoin protocol enforces penalties for three types of consensus faults that can be committed by block producers.
-To detect and report these faults, any user running a Lotus node can leverage the Lotus Slasher service and invoke the `ReportConsensusFault` method on the respective miner actor.
-Detailed information about these three consensus faults can be found [here](https://github.com/filecoin-project/lotus/blob/dbbcf4b2ee9626796e23a096c66e67ff350810e4/chain/vm/fvm.go#L113-L132).
+The Filecoin protocol enforces penalties for three types of Consensus Faults that can be committed by block producers.
+To detect and report these faults, any user running a Lotus node can leverage the Lotus Slasher service.
+This service monitors all incoming blocks for potential Consensus Faults, and invokes the `ReportConsensusFault` method on the respective miner actor.
+Detailed information about these three Consensus Faults can be found [here](https://github.com/filecoin-project/lotus/blob/dbbcf4b2ee9626796e23a096c66e67ff350810e4/chain/vm/fvm.go#L113-L132).

 When a consensus fault is successfully identified by the Lotus Slasher, the block producer responsible for the fault is subjected to a fine equivalent to 5 times the current epoch's block reward value.
 Additionally, they are ineligible to produce any further blocks for a full finality period of 900 epochs.
 Furthermore, the offending block producer is prohibited from pre-committing or recovering storage during the same finality period.